What is a legal separation? And, how to handle finances during separation?

 If your marriage doesn’t work out, amicable separation might be the next logical step.
 Separating from your spouse can be a very messy situation full of anger, regret, arguments, and a cluster of heartbroken emotions.

-Read on to find how to handle finances and money and how to protect yourself financially in a separation!
+These handy tips can effectively guide you on how to handle money as well as how to protect yourself financially in a separation.

 1. Know all your assets